Cindy8815/Data-Analytics-Notes/Python 5_Date string manipulations .md

-# Annotated follow-along guide: Date string manipulations with Python
+# Date string manipulations with Python

 This notebook contains the code used in the following instructional video: [Date string manipulations with Python](https://www.coursera.org/learn/go-beyond-the-numbers-translate-data-into-insight/lecture/0GjvK/date-string-manipulations-with-python)